skckompella/recipe_classification/README.md

  I wanted to see how neural network models would perform.
 Given that bag of words will be extremely sparse, I used the usual lookup based embeddings for the ingredients.
 I also considered pretrained word embeddings as it will be much denser representation but felt it should not give me any meaningful increase in performance.
 The reason being - there is no real structure in the input.
 It is just a set of ingredients.
 Were they mixed with natural language sentences, it would be more appropriate to use them as they carry syntactic and semantic information.
 I felt it was not needed for this task.

- I first tried a feedforward neural network varying it between 3 to 5 layers.
-This gave me an accuracy score of 6.4%.
-While this does look abysmal, it was better than the conv net model.
-The conv net model was a bunch of convilutional layers with different filter sizes (varying between [2,3] to [2,3,4,5] ) followed by a max-pool layer for each of the conv layer and then a MLP classfier (based on https://arxiv.org/pdf/1408.5882.pdf).
-This gave me an even worse score of 3.1%.
-After about 3 hours of fine tuning, I decided to halt that effort.

  I then resorted to a logistic regression model to obtain a respectable classifier that also gives me probabilities.
 This gave me a marginally inferior score compared to SVM but gave me probabilities.
 I am using this model as my final submission for this Project.

+ Neural network model is a simple 3 layer MLP for now.
+Although other models can be tried, I could not do it due to lack of time

  ## Discussion
- I was really surprised by the neural network performance given that it was a sufficiently large dataset.
-Moreover, as there is no real language information being conveyed and it is purely word counts that matter, I expected that neural networks will ace this dataset.
-It should also be noted that the conv net's training accuracy went up to almost 70% but the validation accuracy remained abysmally low.
-I had to regularize it pretty heavily in order to keep the model from overfitting that heavily.

-A possible improvement for the neural network model is to remove the pooling layer and used the concatenated convolution output for inference.
-I tried to do this but it was extremely slow on my laptop and I was running out of memory on the cluster due to many parallel users.
+The simple Keras MLP model itself has a lot of room for improvement.
+Given the time, it can get at least +5% gain in accuracy.
+I can also try CNN model I tried in pytorch and that is sure to give some improvement.

 Another possible improvement would be lemmatize/stem words in the dataset. as this would reduce the number of words in the vocabulary.
 But I was skeptical of this solution given that most words are nouns and the improvement would not be substantial.